Avinash Persaud

-Avinash D. Persaud (born 22 June 1966 in Barbados, West Indies) is emeritus Professor of Gresham College in the UK.
+Avinash D. Persaud (born 22 June 1966) is a Barbadian entrepreneur and academic who is emeritus Professor of Gresham College in the UK.
 He was the Chairman of Intelligence Capital Ltd., a company specializing in analyzing, managing and creating financial liquidity in investment projects and portfolios.
 He was also the non-Executive Chairman of the London-based Elara Capital, an investment bank.
 Persaud was a Non-resident Senior Fellow of the Peterson Institute of International Economics, Executive Fellow of London Business School and Senior Fellow with the Caribbean Policy Research Institute and Head of its Barbados office.

 He was previously managing director and Global Head of Research at State Street Bank, the world's largest institutional investor, (1999–2003) and Global Head of Currency and Commodity Research at J.P.
 Morgan & Co.(1993–1999).
 He was ranked within the top 3 of currency analysts in major international investor surveys, (e.g. Institutional Investor and Global Finance) between 1992 and 1999.
 In December 2009, he was listed by a high level Panel set up by Prospect magazine, second of 25 world brains who have been the best contributors in the public conversation on the financial crisis (Prospect, December 2009).

 Persaud was Chairman of the Financial Services Commission of Barbados (2018-2021).
 He was co-chair of the OECD Emerging Market Network.
 He was a Director of the Global Association of Risk Professionals (2002–2009) (GARP).
 In 2008 he was appointed member of a French Presidential Commission on the global credit crunch.
 He was the economic expert on the UK Government's Advisory Panel on Public Sector Information, (2005–2009) (APPSI).
 In 2001 he was made a Distinguished Visitor of the Republic of Singapore.
 He was appointed a visiting scholar at the International Monetary Fund (IMF) (2001–2002) working on risk appetite measures and a visiting researcher at the European Central Bank (ECB) (2005) working on issues of liquidity and transparency in European financial markets.
 He is frequently a guest speaker at G20 central banks and meetings of officials.

 In December 2008, he was appointed a Member of the UN Commission of Experts on International Financial Reform.

 In January 2009, he was appointed Chairman of the Second Warwick Commission.